Oshadha345/Oshadha345/README.md

 ## 🎮Hobbies & Interests

-- 🎮 Gaming and exploring new technology.
+- 🎮 Exploring new technologies.
 - 📚 Reading books by authors like Michio Kaku.
 - 🎵 Listening to music and discovering new genres.
 - 🏃‍♂️ Staying active with outdoor adventures.